 Different cannabis, different high

 There are too many different types of cannabis strains to count.
 Growers are able to make hybrid plants from two different strains which has led to a multitude of different styles of cannabis flower.
 Each different flower strain has its own effect, just as each different person may feel a unique effect.
-However, the general experiences with cannabis includes an altered consciousness.
+However, the general experiences with cannabis include an altered consciousness.

 Some cannabis strains will reduce anxiety and promote a calm feeling, while others may increase your energy and influence creative behavior.
 As the high wears down, the more euphoric aspects typically wane back down to a normal level.
 Again, all of these effects depend on the chemical makeup of a given strain, as well as your genes.